wojciech-graj/cydoomgeneric/README.md

 Ensure that the `mcpi scikit-image` packages are installed.

 Before running the script, launch Minecraft: Pi Edition and join a world.
-The `scale` variable can be adjusted to change the display size.
-Currently the only way to quit the game is to kill the process (`C-z`).
+The `SCALE` variable in `demominepi.py` can be adjusted to change the display size.

 To move, step on the appropriate block on the platform that the player is standing on.
 To press the fire, use, enter, or escape keys, hit (`RMB`) the appropriate block with the sword:
 ```